 - 22. Sediment Quality Control Plan.
 On September 16, 2008, the State Water Board adopted the Water Quality Control Plan for Enclosed Bays and Estuaries Part 1 Sediment Quality (Sediment Quality Control Plan).
 The Sediment Quality Control Plan became effective on August 25, 2009.
 The Sediment Quality Control Plan establishes: 1) narrative sediment quality objectives for benthic community protection from exposure to contaminants in sediment and to protect human health, and 2) a program of implementation using a multiple lines of evidence approach to interpret the narrative sediment quality objectives.
 Requirements of this Order implement the Sediment Quality Control Plan. - 23.
 National Toxics Rule and California Toxics Rule.
 USEPA adopted the National Toxics Rule (NTR) on December 22, 1992, and later amended it on May 4, 1995 and November 9, 1999.
 About forty criteria in the NTR applied in California.
 On May 18, 2000, USEPA adopted the California Toxics Rule (CTR).
 The CTR promulgated new toxics criteria for California and, in addition, incorporated the previously adopted NTR criteria that were applicable in the state.
 The CTR was amended on February 13, 2001.
 These rules contain water quality criteria for priority pollutants. - 24.
 Antidegradation Policy.
 This Order is in conformance with the federal Antidegradation Policy described in 40 CFR 131.12, and State Water Board Resolution No. 68-16, Statement of Policy with Respect to Maintaining High Quality Waters in California.
 Federal regulations at 40 CFR 131.12 require that the State water quality standards include an antidegradation policy consistent with the federal policy.
 The State Water Board established California's antidegradation policy in State Water Board Resolution No. 68-16.
 State Water Board Resolution No. 68-16 incorporates the federal antidegradation policy where the federal policy applies under federal law.
 State Water Board Resolution No. 68-16 requires that existing quality of waters be maintained unless degradation is justified based on specific findings.
 The Basin Plan implements, and incorporates by reference, both the State and federal antidegradation policies.
+The Fact Sheet of this Order contains additional discussion about antidegradation.

 25. Anti-Backsliding Requirements.
 Section 402(o)(2) of the CWA and federal regulations at 40 CFR 122.44(I) prohibit backsliding in NPDES permits.
 These anti-backsliding provisions require effluent limitations in a reissued permit to be as stringent as those in the previous permit, with some exceptions where limitations may be relaxed.
 All effluent limitations in this Order are at least as stringent as effluent limitations in the previous permits.
+The Fact Sheet of this Order contains additional discussion about anti-backsliding.